 According to the Food and Agriculture Organization (FAO), one-third of all the food produced for consumption is wasted globally.
 Food waste is a big challenge to be addressed as companies often incur huge losses because of the same.
-Active packaging is a growing packaging industry trend, which is used with the goal of increasing the shelf life of the product and has applications in the food, beverage, cosmetic, and pharmaceutical industries.
+Active packaging increases the shelf life of the product and is a growing packaging industry trend, finding applications in the food, beverage, and pharmaceutical industries.
 For example, modified atmospheric packaging uses oxygen or ethylene absorbers and moisture regulators to keep food fresh.
 Another example of active packaging releases antimicrobial agents to prevent bacterial growth in the product.

 SoFresh manufactures Active Packaging Films & Containers

 SoFresh is a US-based packaging startup that develops food-saving packaging.
 The startup develops techniques for infusing food-grade natural extracts into film or containers that release controlled active vapor in the food item.
 Mold spores absorb the vapor, slowing down their metabolism to the point that they struggle to survive.
-SoFresh’s packaging products include standard and custom bread and bakery packaging, over-wrap films, lid stock materials, and barrier laminations.
-Its technology is tested with food items such as bread, cheese, and berries hence is well suited for companies selling these eatables.
-SoFresh’s active packaging solution enables companies to extend food travel life, shelf life, and consumption time so as to mitigate spoilage and wastage.
+SoFresh’s packaging products include bread and bakery packaging, over-wrap films, lid stock materials, and barrier laminations.
+Its active packaging solution enables companies to extend food travel life, shelf life, and consumption time so as to mitigate spoilage and wastage.

 Impactful Health R&D develops Compostable Active Packaging for Fish

 Canadian startup Impactful Health R&D develops a packaging solution to prolong the shelf life of fresh fish.
 The startup offers an active film-based technology with naturally derived anti-bacterial components.
-Their packaging is 100% biodegradable and is compliant with the Food and Drug Administration’s (FDA) oxygen transmission rate requirement.
-Further, the film is useful in skin or vacuum packaging applications and preserves the texture of the fish.
+The film is biodegradable and is compliant with the Food and Drug Administration’s (FDA) oxygen transmission rate requirement.
+Further, it is useful in vacuum packaging applications and preserves the texture of the fish.
 The startup’s solution is capable of increasing the shelf life of fish by a considerable amount of time.
-This helps fish sellers, re-sellers, and fish farming industry to minimize losses.
+This allows fish sellers, re-sellers, and the aquaculture industry to minimize losses.

 6. Custom Packaging

 The appearance of a product plays a big role in attracting consumers to a product.
-Hence, the packaging holds as much importance as the product itself, as it’s a crucial marketing tool for businesses.
-The challenge for the brands is to make the packaging eye-catching to attract more customers and boost sales.
+Hence, the packaging holds as much importance as the product itself as a marketing tool for businesses.
+The challenge for the brands is to make the packaging eye-catching to boost sales.
 Making the unboxing experience more personalized and unique is the key to creating a lasting impact so that customers come back to the brand.
-A good example is Coca-Cola’s popular “Share a Coke” campaign, which had names printed on the packaging to give it a personal touch.
+A good example is Coca-Cola’s popular “Share a Coke” campaign which had names printed on the packaging to give it a personal touch.

 PACKMOJO designs 3D Models for Custom Packaging

-PACKMOJO is a Chinese startup that allows businesses to design their custom packaging on their online platform without having to hire a designer.
+PACKMOJO is a Chinese startup that allows businesses to design their custom packaging on its online platform without hiring a designer.
 Also, the platform makes it possible for the brand to preview its design in 3D and get instant price quotes.
 The startup promotes sustainability by using packaging material made from 50% post-consumer waste.
-Further, they use eco-friendly inks like soy ink for printing, and water-based varnish instead of lamination to seal the ink.
+Further, they use eco-friendly inks like soy ink, for printing and water-based varnish instead of lamination to seal the ink.

-HUIDE PACKAGING manufactures Kraft Paper Bags and Boxes
+HUIDE PACKAGING manufactures Kraft Paper Bags & Boxes

 HUIDE PACKAGING is a Chinese startup that designs and manufactures custom paper packaging solutions.
-Their in-house packaging engineers specialize in creating a structure that protects the item from damages.
+The startup’s in-house packaging engineers specialize in creating a structure that protects the item from damages.
 Also, the graphic team creates a design that aligns with the branding strategy of the company and showcases a 3D mock-up of the final design.
-And before the mass production of custom packaging, the startup turns the packaging ideas into tangible prototypes.
-The startup offers fast manufacturing of custom packaging with their automated machinery, printing is done by 8-color, water-based flexo press.
-Finally, designing and decoration on the packaging are done with machines capable of foil-stamping, spot UV, debossing & embossing, gloss lamination, varnish, etc.
+Before the mass production of custom packaging, the startup turns the packaging ideas into tangible prototypes.
+It also offers fast manufacturing of custom packaging with automated machinery and 8-color, water-based flexo press printing.
+Finally, designing and decoration on the packaging are done with machines capable of foil-stamping, spot UV, debossing and embossing, gloss lamination, varnish, etc.

 7. Recyclable Packaging

-With countries banning single-use plastic, businesses have to look for materials other than plastic for product packaging in order to comply with the regulations.
-Adopting sustainable packaging remains a challenge for most companies, but the use of recyclable materials is one such packaging industry trend that helps businesses adopt circular packaging practices.
-For example, post-consumer resins (PCR) are recyclable packaging material that is derived from post-consumer waste.
-Other than this, startups develop mono-material packaging instead of multi-layer packaging since mono-material are easily recyclable.
+With countries banning single-use plastic, businesses now look for alternative materials for product packaging to comply with the regulations.
+The use of recyclable materials is one such packaging solution that enables businesses to integrate circular packaging practices.
+For example, post-consumer resins (PCR) are recyclable packaging material derived from post-consumer waste.
+Other than this, startups develop easily recyclable mono-material packaging instead of multi-layer packaging.

-Dutch startup Boostani develops monomaterial barrier packaging to replace the non-recyclable multilayer packaging and reduce plastic waste.
-Boostani develops masterbatches and compounds for monomaterial packaging with barrier properties.
-It uses additives in small proportions to create a barrier, instead of different layers of plastic, which make the compound recyclable.
+Dutch startup Boostani develops mono-material barrier packaging to replace the non-recyclable multilayer packaging and reduce plastic waste.
+Boostani provides masterbatches and compounds for monomaterial packaging with barrier properties.
+It uses additives in small proportions to create a barrier, instead of different layers of plastic, which makes it recyclable.
 All the materials used by the startup are FDA-approved and suitable for food packaging.

 Ecoplasteam derives Raw Material from Waste

 Ecoplasteam is an Italian startup that makes an ecological raw material from waste.
-The startup produces EcoAllen, which is a regenerated granule based on polyethylene and aluminum.
+The startup produces EcoAllen, a regenerated granule based on polyethylene and aluminum.
 It is derived by using proprietary technology to recycle tetra packs, which are made of layers of cellulose, plastic, and aluminum.
 EcoAllene is an infinitely recyclable material, it is colorable, and has a glittery texture.
-The material has high moldability and hence is used in the packaging industry for making packaging bottles.
+The material has high moldability and, hence, is used to make packaging bottles.
 EcoAllene also finds applications in the fashion, construction, and consumer product industries.

 8. Edible Packaging

-Packaging follows the use-dispose model, and so largely contributes towards solid waste and ends up either in landfills or in water bodies.
-This is why over the last decade, both businesses and consumers are moving towards sustainable packaging.
+Packaging follows the use-dispose model, and so largely contributes towards solid waste and ends up either in landfills or water bodies.
+This is why, over the last decade, businesses and consumers are moving towards sustainable packaging.
 The challenge for businesses is to opt for packaging that satisfies this basic functionality and also reduces or eliminates solid waste.
-Edible packaging is a revolutionary packaging industry trend that addresses the challenges and also closes the loop for packaging.
+Edible packaging is a revolutionary packaging industry trend that addresses these challenges and also enables a closed-loop for packaging.
 A good example is packaging made from milk protein used as casein film around food products.
 These films are better at keeping food fresh, compared to plastic.
-Also, startups making edible spoons, straws, or other cutlery items provide restaurant chains, cafes, or ice cream parlors with options other than plastic.
+Also, startups making edible spoons, straws, or other cutlery items provide restaurant chains, cafes, or ice cream parlors with plastic replacements.

 Decomer Technology makes Edible Packaging Material

-Decomer Technology is an Estonian BioTech startup that is innovating a plant-based edible and water-soluble packaging material.
-The startup’s material is tasteless, transparent and hypoallergenic, and is used for packaging in industries like food, detergent, pharmaceutical, and agriculture.
-Their product, HoneyDrop, is honey packaged in edible packaging material.
-BlenDay is another product by the startup, a blendable plant-based superfood pillow pack, which is consumed by blending into smoothies as-is.
-The outer layer of BlenDay packs is made of pectin and colorful superfood powders.
+Decomer Technology is an Estonian BioTech startup that offers a plant-based edible and water-soluble packaging material.
+The startup’s material is tasteless, transparent, and hypoallergenic, and finds use in food, detergent, pharmaceutical, and agriculture packaging.
+Its product, HoneyDrop, is honey packaged in edible packaging material.
+BlenDay is another product by the startup, a blendable plant-based superfood pillow pack, which is consumable by blending into smoothies.
+The outer layer of BlenDay is made of pectin and colorful superfood powders.

 Kulero makes Edible Cutlery

-Kulero is a Germany-based startup that produces edible cutlery.
-Kulero meets the demand for disposable cutlery with its edible and sustainable cutlery alternatives.
+Kulero is a German startup that produces edible cutlery.
+The startup meets the demand for disposable cutlery with its edible and sustainable cutlery alternatives.
 The edible cutlery is made from multi-grain flour, salt, and water.
 In addition, spices, herbs, or cocoa powder are used to add flavors.
-Their vegan spoons are durable and last 30 minutes in hot liquids or soups and 60 minutes in cold meals.
-Already, the startup has managed to replace 5 million plastic spoons.
+Kulero’s vegan spoons are durable and last 30 minutes in hot liquids or soups and 60 minutes in cold meals.
+The startup has managed to replace 5 million plastic spoons already.
 It currently offers a range of products including edible spoons, edible straws, and cups, as well as compostable bowls and plates.